thecodemaker/OpenOffice-LibreOffice-Test/readme.md

 Test project setup with vagrant.
-Purpose is test different version of OpenOffice and LibreOffice to measure performance.
+Purpose is to test different version of OpenOffice and LibreOffice to measure performance.

 ```
 #!/bin/bash